 Jobs and the Economy

 I was proud to support legislation that will reform and improve the federal rulemaking process in a tough economy.
-I voted in favor of the Red Tape Reduction and Small Business Job Creation Act (H.R.
+Last Congress, I voted in favor of the Red Tape Reduction and Small Business Job Creation Act (H.R.
 4078), which requires the National Labor Relations Board and other independent federal agencies to comply with the same regulatory requirements as other agencies.
 This is just one of many jobs bills that have passed in the House with my support.

 I have seen the effects of a stagnant job market on my constituents and hard-working Americans across the country and am committed to working with my colleagues on both sides of the aisle to advance long-term, pro-growth policies that get our country back on track.